isomerpages/moe-yuhuasec/_our-programmes/Sexuality Education.md

 **At Yuhua Secondary School, the following Sexuality Education lessons will be taught in 2022:**

-You may access the 2022 CCE schedule here: [CCE Schedule 2022.docx](https://yuhuasec.moe.edu.sg/qql/slot/u516/CCE%20Schedule%202022.docx) - docx
+You may access the 2022 CCE schedule here: [CCE Schedule 2022.docx](https://yuhuasec.moe.edu.sg/qql/slot/u516/CCE%20Schedule%202022.docx)